mindriot101/mindriot101.github.io/content/2017-01-10-python-parallelism-cheat-sheet.md

 with this simple cheat sheet to explain it.
 I will only explain the most common method of parallel problems here: _embarassingly parallel problems_.

+---

+_This blog post is the first in a series I am writing, covering methods of simple parallelism.
+The following posts cover more convenient methods, as well as some things that should be considered._

+_If I've skipped your favourite method of parallelism, feel free to [tweet me](https://twitter.com/srwalker101) or [add a comment on the tracking issue](https://github.com/mindriot101/mindriot101.github.io/issues/2) informing me._

+---

 I've created an [example notebook][2] which can be used as a base.

 Throughout, we shall be referring to this code example.
 It's basic, but